Annonce pour Appel de candidatures (AC)

 • la santé et le bien-être des soignants

-Les Résumés des subventions de recherche projets qui ont obtenu des subventions de 2020 à 2022 sont présentés ci-dessous.
+Les Résumés des subventions de recherche projets qui ont obtenu des subventions en 2021 sont présentés ci-dessous.
 Ils donnent une idée de la portée des projets de recherche financés par la Fondation Drummond.
 Pour obtenir la liste de tous les anciens destinataires, voir Subventions de recherche accordées.

 Subventions de recherche accordées